WAF. A Knight in Shining Armor

 Integration with Other Security Technology

-WAF integrates with other information security technology, such as application vulnerability scanners, DDos protection appliances, database security solutions, web fraud detection, SIEM (Information and Event Management).
+WAF integrates with other information security technology, such as application vulnerability scanners, DDoS protection appliances, database security solutions, web fraud detection, SIEM (Information and Event Management).
 Consolidation of WAFs with other security technology allows to maximize the detection and threat blocking rate for known and new evolving threats.
 Fine-tuned customization minimizes false positives and ensures accurate anomaly detection.
 This ultimately helps to mitigate risks and significantly minimize enterprise’s attack surface.

 With all the benefits that WAF can offer come difficulties in deployment and ongoing software management.
-To provide expected level of application and data security WAF should be effectively deployed and managed.
+To provide the expected level of application and data security WAF should be effectively deployed and managed.
 This involves appropriate maintaining of firewall policies and customization of security rules, which in turn demands advanced level of WAF administrators’ skills.